-The men’s costume consisted of a linen shirt, woollen coat (cucha), trousers, sheepskin waistcoat, hat, highlanders’ leather shoes (kierpce) and a belt.
-The woollen coat was fastened with buttons or hooks and eyes and tied high on the torso with coloured ribbons.
+The men’s costume consisted of a linen shirt, woollen coat, trousers, sheepskin waistcoat, hat, highlanders’ leather shoes (kierpce) and a belt.
+The woollen coat (cucha or sukmana) was fastened with buttons or hooks and eyes and tied high on the torso with coloured ribbons.
 Below the tie was embroidery.
 The pants were tailored from white hand-woven cloth, ornamented with stripes running along the external stitching.
 The men wore a typical black hat with a low rounded crown and brim.
 Originally the brim was decorated with animal bones and then later on with cowrie shells from the Adriatic coast sewn to a red band.
 Young unmarried men wore an eagle or grouse feather in their hats.
 When they married they gave up the bachelor’s feather just as the bride gave up her maiden’s headdress.

 An impressive part of the costume is the wide leather belt adorned with metal tied around the waist.
 This is typical of the mountaineer belts worn in the Carpathian Mountains.

 The parzenica embroidery dates back to the mid-19th century.
 This style of embroidery is thought it originated in Hungary and was brought back with the uniforms of young men returning from the Austro-Hungarian army.
 Initially they were simple string loops, used for reinforcing cuts in the front of cloth trousers.
 They had practical functions and protected the cloth from fraying.
 The modern-style parzenica came from those tailors who began using red or navy blue string, simultaneously increasing the number of loops.
 Later the appliqué design was replaced with embroidery.
 Using woollen yarn allowed the parzenica to become more colourful and eventually it become a stand-alone trouser ornamentation, developed by talented tailors and embroiderers.

 The women’s costume consisted of a shirt with white embroidery on the collar and cuffs; colourful, flower-patterned skirts along with an ornamented and embroidered corset; and a sheepskin waistcoat in winter.
 Black laced, high-heeled half boots.
 Heads were covered with headscarves tied under the chin.
 When outside, a huge woollen shawl was worn on the shoulders.